Sebobo/Shel.Neos.PreviewSelectBox/Readme.md

 ## How to use

 Instead of setting the `icon` property for each value, you set `preview` to an absolute uri.

+⚠️ Relative uris might work, but are not officially supported, as they might not resolve in a reliable way depending on the hosting environment.

 ### With a datasource